Youplala/DateABot/data/nlu.md

 - what doing
 - what you doing
 - What are u doing?
+- what you doing?
+- What you doing

 ## regex:Do you know
 - Do you know